 These survey results create a baseline about satisfaction with City services.
 Collecting a baseline is important so that when the survey is repeated in future years, results can be compared to the baseline and the City can see where progress has been made and where work still needs to be done.

 This was Hamilton’s first citizen satisfaction survey.
-Results of the survey will be shown on the Citizen Dashboard in 2019.
 The survey will be undertaken again in 2019 (pending budget approval) with a goal of establishing more detailed baseline information regarding ward level results.
 The survey will be undertaken every two years thereafter.

 - Date modified: